hharryyf/codeforcepractice/README.md

 We should realize that the problem is actually asking the left bound of the intersection of some valid time intervals. https://vjudge.net/problem/CodeForces-793C

+346. Nature Reserve (diff=2200, geometry, binary search for final answer) We should know that if a circle of size r1 can cover all the points, a circle of size r2 > r1 can definitly cover all the points as well.
+Hence, we can binary search for the final answer and check whether there's a valid x for putting the circle on the x-axis. https://vjudge.net/problem/CodeForces-1059D